Fail Harder: Hopefully, you weren't feeling TOO needy.

 Nevertheless, when I received a copy of the new book, Fail Harder, from the operators of the FailBlog, a site I never visit because of the aforementioned well-worn nature of the subject at hand, I found that I did, surprisingly enough, enjoy it.
 And at some point, as I was paging past signs pointing in opposite directions and playground slides leading nowhere, I realized something very fundamental.

-From the book Fail Harder: A sign on the door of a Verizon store contradicts the door itself.
+Fail Harder: A sign on the door of a Verizon store contradicts the door itself.

 From the book Fail Harder: A sign on the door of a Verizon store contradicts the door itself.
 Andrews McMeel